ledzeppelin/ledzeppelin.github.io/README.md

 ### Generating favicons for apps

-Download and install NotoSansSyriac-Black from https://fonts.google.com/noto/specimen/Noto+Sans+Syriac
+Download and install unhinted NotoSansSyriac[wght].ttf from https://notofonts.github.io/#syriac

-Export png from favicon.psd using favicon sizes from https://www.emergeinteractive.com/insights/detail/the-essentials-of-favicons/
+Use black weight and export png from favicon.psd using favicon sizes from https://www.emergeinteractive.com/insights/detail/the-essentials-of-favicons/

 ### SublimeLinter packages used